VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 If your rage would otherwise end early, you can use a Bonus Action to maintain it for another round.
 You can also end your Rage early as a Bonus Action.

+You regain one use expended use of your Rage on a Short Rest and all on a Long Rest.

 ## Reckless Attack - 2 [Updated]

 Starting at 2nd level, you can throw aside all concern for defense to attack with fierce desperation.
 When you make an attack on your turn, you can decide to attack recklessly.
 Doing so gives you advantage on melee weapon attack rolls using Strength during this turn, but attack rolls against you have advantage until your next turn.